renuo/seo-checklist/noindex.md

 * Check if it works: Google the specific URL you don't want to be indexed.
 Enter *site:www.meinedomain.ch* in Google.

 ## Note
-The meta tag `noindex` is only there to inform search engines no to index a specific page.
+The meta tag `noindex` is only there to inform search engines not to index a _specific_ page.
 If specific pages should not be crawled, the use of `disallow` in the `robots.txt` file is recommended.